unimarkup/specification/Middleend_Reference.md

 - **Variables**

-  This table stores all variables that are defined for the Unimarkup document.
+  This table stores all variables that are defined inside the Unimarkup file.
   See [variable table](#variable-table) for more details.

 - **Macros**

-  This table stores all macros that are defined for the Unimarkup document.
+  This table stores all macros that are defined inside the Unimarkup file.
   See [macro table](#macro-table) for more details.

 - **Metadata**